berkeley-scf/tutorial-parallelization/parallel-julia.md

 In addition to using processes on one machine, one can use processes across multiple machines.
 One can either start the processes when you start the main Julia session or you can start them from within the Julia session.
-In both cases you'll need to have the ability to ssh to the other machines without entering your password.
+In both cases you’ll need to have the ability to ssh to the other machines without entering your password.

-To start the processes when starting Julia, create a "machinefile" that lists the names of the machines and the number of worker processes to start on each machine.
+To start the processes when starting Julia, create a “machinefile” that lists the names of the machines and the number of worker processes to start on each machine.

-Here's an example machinefile:
+Here’s an example machinefile:

     arwen.berkeley.edu
     arwen.berkeley.edu
     gandalf.berkeley.edu
     gandalf.berkeley.edu

-Note that if you're using Slurm on a Linux cluster, you could generate that file in the shell from within your Slurm allocation like this:
+Note that if you’re using Slurm on a Linux cluster, you could generate that file in the shell from within your Slurm allocation like this:

     srun hostname > machines